argriffing/phyly/examples/BEAST.MarkovJumps/MarkovMarginalRate/README.md

 numbers not representable exactly in double precision floating point (for example 0.3 cannot be exactly represented, but 3 and 2.5 can be represented).
-This means that the output should be correct to within one 'ulp'.
+Because the inputs are exact and because `arbplf-trans` limits numerical errors, the output should be correct to within one 'ulp'.

 Command:
 ```shell